 - Averted in C. J. Cherryh's Alliance/Union series.
-In addition to its primary purpose of traveling through hyperspace, a starship's FTL drive can be used to make instantaneous changes in velocity.
+In addition to its primary purpose of traveling through hyperspace, a starship's FTL drive can be used to briefly dip into hyperspace in a way such that the ship's velocity is different when it comes back out.
 Since this involves no acceleration, a starship can quickly achieve relativistic velocities without having to worry about inertia.

 - For all its hardness, Poul Anderson's Tau Zero does have inertial dampening technology.
 It only works when travelling very close to the speed of light, though, so the heroes' ramscoop has to accelerate at a measly 1g for the first year of its journey.